Should You Buy an iPhone 12 Pro?

 Like all iPhones, the iPhone 12 models with their MagSafe technology can cause interference with medical devices like pacemakers and defibrillators.
 Apple recommends keeping iPhone 12 models and all MagSafe accessories a safe distance away from implanted medical devices.

 A safe distance is considered more than 6 inches / 15 cm apart or more than 12 inches / 30 cm apart if wirelessly charging.
-Though there are more magnets in the iPhone 12 models, Apple says that they are "not expected to pose a greater risk of magnetic interference to medical devices than prior iPhone models," but studies have suggested that the iPhone 12 models do indeed interfere with implanted devices so care must be taken.
+Though there are more magnets in the iPhone 12 models, Apple says that they are "not expected to pose a greater risk of magnetic interference to medical devices than prior iPhone models," and the U.S. FDA has said that the risk of MagSafe interference with pacemakers is low.

 MagSafe Battery Pack